Gilles Deleuze: Metaphysics

 Simultaneously, Deleuze claims that being is univocal, i.e., that all of its senses are affirmed in one voice.
 Deleuze borrows the doctrine of ontological univocity from the medieval philosopher John Duns Scotus.
 In medieval disputes over the nature of God, many eminent theologians and philosophers (such as Thomas Aquinas) held that when one says that "God is good", God's goodness is only analogous to human goodness.
 Scotus argued to the contrary that when one says that "God is good", the goodness in question is exactly the same sort of goodness that is meant when one says "Jane is good".
-That is, God only differs from us in degree, and properties such as goodness, power, reason, and so forth are univocally applied, regardless of whether one is talking about God, a person, or a flea.
+That is, God only differs from humans in degree, and properties such as goodness, power, reason, and so forth are univocally applied, regardless of whether one is talking about God, a person, or a flea.

 Deleuze adapts the doctrine of univocity to claim that being is, univocally, difference.
 "With univocity, however, it is not the differences which are and must be: it is being which is Difference, in the sense that it is said of difference.
 Moreover, it is not we who are univocal in a Being which is not; it is we and our individuality which remains equivocal in and for a univocal Being."
 Here Deleuze at once echoes and inverts Spinoza, who maintained that everything that exists is a modification of the one substance, God or Nature.
 For Deleuze, there is no one substance, only an always-differentiating process, an origami cosmos, always folding, unfolding, refolding.
 Deleuze summarizes this ontology in the paradoxical formula "pluralism = monism".

 Difference and Repetition (1968) is Deleuze's most sustained and systematic attempt to work out the details of such a metaphysics, but his other works develop similar ideas.
 In Nietzsche and Philosophy (1962), for example, reality is a play of forces; in Anti-Oedipus (1972), a "body without organs"; in What is Philosophy?
 (1991), a "plane of immanence" or "chaosmos".